Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Estimation and inference under noncompliance

 \subsection{Horvitz-Thompson estimators}

-As an alternative to the ANCOVA style estimators from the previous section, we also briefly outline Horvitz-Thompson (HT) style estimators for $\tau_{\lambda_0}$.
-We choose to only describe them briefly, leaving details to the Appendix.
+As an alternative to the ANCOVA-style estimators from the previous section, we also outline Horvitz-Thompson (HT) style estimators for $\tau_{\lambda_0}$, with technical details presented in the Appendix.
 Consider the following estimator for $\tau_{\lambda_0}$:

+Here the $e_{ij}\equiv \mathbb P(Z_{ij} = 1 | \mathcal{Y},\mathcal{D},\mathcal{X})$ are the known propensity scores.
+This estimator simply contrasts intervened and non-intervened cluster-period residualized outcomes, weighting by the inverse of the treatment propensity score at that time period.
+It is straightforward to verify that the Horvitz-Thompson estimator is unbiased under randomization, as formalized below.